-A bid to identify an East Midlands Freeport25 was submitted in February 2021 by a consortium led by the Derby, Derbyshire, Nottingham and Nottinghamshire Local Enterprise Partnership (D2N2 LEP) and the Leicester and Leicestershire Enterprise Partnership (LLEP).
+A bid to identify an East Midlands Freeport29 was submitted in February 2021 by a consortium led by the Derby, Derbyshire, Nottingham and Nottinghamshire Local Enterprise Partnership (D2N2 LEP) and the Leicester and Leicestershire Enterprise Partnership (LLEP).
 The consortium included private sector businesses and local authorities, with support from universities, business groups, local MPs and the proposed East Midlands Development Company.
 The Ratcliffe-on-Soar Power Station Site forms a key part of the East Midlands Freeport proposals, alongside the East Midlands Airport and Gateway Industrial Cluster (EMAGIC) and the East Midlands Intermodal Park (EMIP).

 In the 2021 budget announcement, the Chancellor of the Exchequer announced that eight new Freeports would be created.
 The East Midlands Freeport was confirmed as one of these eight and in March 2022 the East Midlands Freeport secured formal Freeport tax site designation from Government following review of the Outline Business Case.
-The Full Business Case was submitted on 14 April 2022 and the East Midlands Freeport is anticipated to be fully operational by Summer 2022.
+The Full Business Case was submitted on 14 April 2022 and the East Midlands Freeport was given formal government approval to become operational on 30 March 2023.
+Figure 4 shows the Freeport boundary within the LDO Site.

-Figure 3 - Freeport boundary at the Ratcliffe Power Station site
+Figure 4 - Freeport boundary at the Ratcliffe Power Station site